NathanTeeuwen/Dominulator/README.md

 OR to contribute to the UI

  1. Install Visual Studio express 2013.
-You only need C#.
- 2. Load Dominion.sln from the root of the repository
+ 2. Load Win8Client.sln from the root of the repository
- 3. In the TestPrograms folder, select one of the test programs for startup.

 Module Structure
 =================